ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 Icetea is an automated testing framework for Mbed development.
 It automates the process of flashing Mbed boards, running tests and accumulating test results into reports.
-Developers use it for local development as well as for automation in a Continuous Integration Environment.
+Developers use it for local development, as well as for automation in a Continuous Integration environment.

 When testing [`Mbed OS`](https://www.mbed.com/en/platform/mbed-os/) Icetea allows you to execute commands remotely via